laurilahti/neural-image-brightness-cluster-analysis-script/README.md

 "Neural image brightness cluster analysis script" developed, created and programmed by Lauri Lahti, Department of Computer Science, Aalto University School of Science, Finland (email: lauri.lahti@aalto.fi), first published on 15 July 2022 and openly available in the following document: Lahti, Lauri (2022).
 Developing ethical and transparent artificial intelligence algorithms to support decision making in healthcare based on brain research and personal care events of patients.
 Research article manuscript self-archived on 15 July 2022 at https://aaltodoc.aalto.fi/handle/123456789/115565.
 Open access: http://urn.fi/URN:NBN:fi:aalto-202207154400.

+Lauri Lahti has developed, created, programmed and used this script to generate data analysis results for the following published peer-reviewed journal article in which he is a co-author:

+Pushpa Khanal, Zoran Boskovic, Lauri Lahti, Aruna Ghimire, Rimante Minkeviciene, Patricio Opazo and Pirta Hotulainen (2023).
+Gas7 is a novel dendritic spine initiation factor. eNeuro, 24 March 2023, 10 (4): ENEURO.0344-22.2023.
+DOI: https://doi.org/10.1523/ENEURO.0344-22.2023. https://www.eneuro.org/content/10/4/ENEURO.0344-22.2023.
+Received 26 August 2022, accepted 14 March 2023, first published 24 March 2023.<br>
+Available also at (licence CC BY): https://research.aalto.fi/files/108158616/Gas7_Is_a_Novel_Dendritic_Spine_Initiation_Factor.pdf

+Lauri Lahti's (LL) contributions as a co-author of the journal article are indicated in the following documents:

+eNeuro Accepted Manuscript version, Early Release article, first published 24 March 2023, 10.1523/ENEURO.0344-22.2023 (https://www.eneuro.org/content/eneuro/early/2023/03/20/ENEURO.0344-22.2023.full.pdf):<br>
+LL developed and created a new cluster analysis method and programmed a new R language script named "Neural image brightness cluster analysis script" and performed all cluster analyses, presented in Figures 1C, 5C, 5E, 5F, 6B, 6C, 6E, 6F and 7B.<br>
+LL wrote the chapter "Cluster analysis".<br>
+All authors read, edited, and approved the final manuscript.<br>
+This Early Release article has been peer-reviewed and accepted, but has not been through the composition and copyediting processes.
+The final version may differ slightly in style or formatting and will contain links to any extended data.

+eNeuro Final version April 2023, 10 (4): ENEURO.0344-22.2023 (https://www.eneuro.org/content/eneuro/10/4/ENEURO.0344-22.2023.full.pdf):<br>
+P.K., L.L., P.O., and P.H. analyzed data.

 This script can be used by anyone for non-commercial purposes while citing the just-mentioned research article (Lahti, Lauri, 2022) which provides further details.

 This script is openly available at the following GitHub repository: https://github.com/laurilahti/neural-image-brightness-cluster-analysis-script